 Step 1: Passion Roadmap

 What’s a Passion Roadmap?
-For a non-touchy-feely person like myself, it sounds well, a little touch-feely.
+For a non-touchy-feely person like myself, it sounds well, a little touchy-feely.
 Stay with me, it’s really not bad at all.
-In non-touchy-feely terms, its basically short, mid, and long-term goal planning, but with a twist.
+In non-touchy-feely terms, it’s basically short, mid, and long-term goal planning, but with a twist.